 • Current lease, mortgage, or deed of trust

-• Voter or vehicle registration card
+• Voter registration card or vehicle registration card

 • Home or vehicle insurance policy